isomerpages/ura-lkywcp/pages/special-mentions/2018-kazan.md

 permalink: /kazan/
 ---

-***Kazan is recognised for its turnaround from a formerly drab city with youth crimes and health issues transformed into a healthy and harmonious city.***
+***Kazan is recognised for its impressive turnaround from a formerly drab city with youth crimes and health issues into a healthy and harmonious city.***

 ![Kazan Kremlin](/images/special-mentions/kazan.jpg)*Kazan Kremlin © Kazan*